LeamHall/job_seeker/README.md

 # job_seeker
-Tools to track job applications and contacts
+Tool to track job applications and contacts